ivan-pi/hugo_blog/content/_index.md

 * Off-lattice Boltzmann methods
 * Meshless methods in fluid and solid mechanics.
 * Computational methods for the solution of partial differential equations.
-* Mathematical modelling in the life sciences.
+* Mathematical modelling in life sciences.

 ## Background